 Power: Rechargeable

-The Logitech MX Keys Mini keyboard is a fantastic option for those who love concise, functional design, and don't care about losing the number pad.
-The diminutive cousin of the Logitech MX Keys, it has a reassuring solidity, and beautifully weighted keys that, combined, make typing both comfortable and satisfying.
+I love the concise, functional design of the Logitech MX Keys Mini keyboard and have used it as my main keyboard for a number of months now.
+The diminutive cousin of the Logitech MX Keys, it has a reassuring solidity, and beautifully weighted keys that make typing both comfortable and satisfying.
 Each key is 'spherically-dished' (featuring circular indentations), which results in each tap giving satisfying feedback.
 The smaller size of the keyboard will also better suit a larger number of workspaces and The backlit keys offer a touch of class that befits its quality build.
-Add to that impressive battery life - 10 days with backlight on, and 5 months with backlight off - this is an extremely attractive, top tier keyboard.
+Read the full review

 Size: 296mm x 132mm x 21mm, 506g